noftaly/eslint-config-noftalint/README.md

 ## Use with TypeScript

-⚠️ The typescript ruleset is not yet available in the stable release.
-To use it, install noftalint with the `beta` tag: `npm i -D eslint-config-noftalint@beta`.

 `noftalint` also contains typescript rules, from `@typescript-eslint/eslint-plugin` (4.6.0+)!
 They are not included by default, so you need to configure some things first.
 1. Run the following command to install the required dependencies
 ```shell